-Unit 1: Hohenberg-Kohn-Sham theory, basics of the local density approximation (LDA)
+Unit 1: Hohenberg-Kohn-Sham theory and Local Density Approximation (LDA)

-This unit will not deal with magnetism at all, but it will introduce one of the most powerful models applied in recent condensed matter physics.
-As a starting point I will explain why we are not able to solve the Schrödinger many-electron equation for systems larger than a few atoms and why it makes no sense to aim on this.
+In this unit, I will introduce one of the most powerful models applied in recent condensed matter physics.
+As a starting point I will explain why we are not able to solve the Schrödinger manyelectron equation for systems larger than a few atoms and why it makes no sense to aim on this.
 As a consequence, we have to resort to model theories as opposed to quantum chemical ab initio calculations.
 One possible model, taking into account details of the system chemistry and geometry, is the Local Density Approximation (LDA).
 This is a parameter free but not a first-principles (a synonym for ab initio) approach.
 The LDA is based on the formally exact Hohenberg-Kohn theory and on the interacting electron gas model that can be solved numerically with an accuracy sufficient for all practical purposes.
-The related Kohn-Sham equations will be explained, their strength and limitations will be mentioned.
+The related Kohn-Sham equations will be explained, their strength and limitations will be discussed.